bijokmathew/HangMan/README.md

 5. As a repeat visitor, I want to see actual word in both win and loose case .

     - Message section clearly display you won or loose the game and display the actual word in both case

+6. As a repeat visitor, I want to see top players and their used number of life.

+   - Menu option 'High Scores' display the top five players name and their used number of life in ascending order

 [Back to top](#hangman-game)